-Being flexible, open to learning and tackling challenges in a professional manner is vital on your journey to grow your skillset and get ready for the next step in becoming an event manager.
+Being flexible, open to learning, and tackling challenges in a professional manner are vital assets to have on your journey to grow your skillset and get ready for the next step in becoming an event manager.
 Listening to senior colleagues, attending events, and watching it unfold behind the scenes will give invaluable insights and teach you techniques you can use to improve on your skills.

 Progressing in your career

 To reach the next stop on your journey to becoming an event manager, you will now need to focus on a wider range of skills and understand the more complex elements to an event.
-There is a huge range of variety in how events run, and the set of challenges you have to face.
-You might need to organise a conference in a different country, so you must understand the culture of the locals, time difference, logistics and not to mention the language barrier.
-Even the best event planner will face some last-minute changes or issues on the day of the event so problem solving is key to make things happen in a timely fashion!
+There is huge variety in how events are run, and the set of challenges you have to face.
+You might need to organise a conference in a different country, so you must understand the culture of the locals, time difference, logistics, and possible language barriers.
+Even the best event planner will face some last-minute changes or issues on the day of the event so problem-solving is key to make things happen in a timely fashion!